|

 Another situation

-You are sitting in your seat waiting for the plane to take off and the plane crews are giving instructions to the passengers.
+You are sitting in your seat, waiting for the plane to take off, as the crew gives instructions to the passengers.

 Do pay attention to what they are saying about how to use the oxygen mask, how to put on the life jacket, and how to open the emergency doors.